portainer/portainer-docs/docs/v2.0-be/deploy/windows10.md

 ### Enable Kubernetes in Docker Desktop

 To enable Kubernetes in Docker Desktop, you need to open the dashboard of Docker Desktop.
-Right click the Docker icon in the system tray and click "dashboard"
+Right-click the Docker icon in the system tray and click "dashboard"

 ![dashboard](assets/windows10-1.png)